AnderCruz/TimeSeries-Detecting-Anomalies-MakingPredictions/README.md

-# Restaurant Customer Forecasting Project
+# Forecasting Restaurant Customers with Regression Models

 **Developed by Nowa Analytics Consulting**
+*Portfolio Project by Anderson Cruz*

-## Overview
+## Project Summary

-This project aims to forecast the **number of customers visiting a restaurant** using supervised machine learning techniques.
-It was developed by **Nowa Analytics Consulting** to demonstrate how regression models can be used to support business decision-making through predictive analytics.
+This project demonstrates the use of **supervised machine learning** to **predict the number of customers in a restaurant** based on historical and contextual data.
+It was developed by **Nowa Analytics Consulting** as a portfolio project to showcase practical skills in data preprocessing, feature engineering, model building, and performance evaluation.

+This type of prediction is useful for improving business planning, such as staff allocation, inventory management, and service preparation.

 ## Objective

-The goal is to predict the expected number of restaurant customers based on historical data and influencing features such as date, weather, and reservations.
-Understanding customer volume in advance allows restaurant managers to optimize staffing, inventory, and service.

-## Technologies Used

-* Python
-* Pandas
-* NumPy
+The objective is to build regression models capable of accurately estimating how many customers are expected to visit the restaurant on a given day, using input features like:

-* Scikit-learn
+* Date and time
+* Day of the week
-* Seaborn & Matplotlib
+* Holidays
-* Jupyter Notebook
+* Weather conditions
+* Historical reservations and visits

-## Project Workflow
+## Project Structure

+The project follows a typical data science pipeline:

-1. **Data Loading**
+1. **Data Collection & Loading**
-   The dataset is imported and its structure explored.
+   Import and examine datasets from `.csv` files.

-2. **Data Cleaning**
+2. **Data Cleaning & Preparation**

-   Missing values are handled, and features are formatted appropriately.
+   * Handling missing values
+   * Merging datasets
+   * Formatting date-time features
+   * Creating new variables

 3. **Exploratory Data Analysis (EDA)**

-   Visualizations and statistics are used to explore trends and relationships.
+   * Visualizing distributions
+   * Detecting outliers
+   * Correlation analysis

 4. **Feature Engineering**
-   Relevant variables are created or transformed to enhance model performance.

-5. **Model Building**
+   * Extracting relevant components from dates
+   * Encoding categorical variables
+   * Normalizing/transforming features as needed

+5. **Modeling & Evaluation**
-   Several regression algorithms were tested to estimate the number of customers, including:
+   Several regression algorithms were tested and compared:

    * Linear Regression
    * Decision Tree Regressor
    * Random Forest Regressor
    * Gradient Boosting Regressor

-6. **Model Evaluation**
-   Models are assessed using metrics such as:
+   * XGBoost Regressor

+   **Metrics used**:

    * R² Score
    * Mean Absolute Error (MAE)
    * Root Mean Squared Error (RMSE)

-7. **Results and Interpretation**
+6. **Model Selection & Insights**
-   The best model is selected based on performance.
-Insights are provided on the most influential features for predicting customer volume.
+   The best model is selected based on performance, and business implications are discussed.

+## Results

+* The final model delivers accurate forecasts of daily customer volume.
+* Feature importance analysis reveals which factors most influence customer visits.

-## Key Outcome
+## Technologies Used

-The model successfully estimates the number of restaurant customers based on external and historical data, helping businesses make informed operational decisions.
+* Python
+* Pandas & NumPy
+* Scikit-learn
+* XGBoost
+* Matplotlib & Seaborn
+* Jupyter Notebook

+## About This Portfolio Project

+This project was created as part of my personal portfolio to demonstrate my capabilities in data science and machine learning, particularly in:

+* Data preparation and EDA
+* Building and tuning regression models
+* Interpreting results for business use cases